 Why doesn't everyone accept Bitcoin?

 Many businesses don't like how much the value of digital currency, like Bitcoin, can fluctuate.
-For example, if a good was sold for $10.00 worth of Bitcoin and, when converted back to a real-life currency it was only worth $9.50, the business would have lost .50 on the purchase.
+For example, if a good was sold for $10.00 Bitcoin and when converted back to a real-life currency it was only worth $9.50, the business would have lost .50 on the purchase.
 Of course, it's also possible to fluctuate up where the business would make additional money on a purchase.
 However, it's an uncertainty that most businesses cannot deal with or wait to happen.

 Also, the time to make a digital currency transaction is longer than a credit card transaction, especially if you're frequently needing to convert the digital currency to a real-life currency.